rid-principles/bDudekCybersecurity.github.io/README.md

 Update your timeline and requirements based on the feedback provided.

+(Done, see above)

 3. Prototype/Wireframe
 Deliverable: Create and submit an initial prototype or wireframe of your project.
 Details:
 This can be a rough sketch, digital design, or early physical prototype (for hardware projects).
 Focus on visualizing or outlining the main components of your project (e.g., user interface, hardware layout, data flow).

+- I plan to finish the Cybrary Introductions course by late October or early November
+- Afterwards, I can enroll in the ISC2 course to learn all of the necessary topics I need to know for the certification exam
+- Lastly, I plan to take the exam in late April or early May to get my results before the end of the school year.

 2. Technical Approach Outline